Course Description:

 - Opposition, triangulation

-- Historical sources (Al-Adli er-Rumi, Alfonso's book)
+- Historical sources (Al-Adli er-Rumi, Rumi's mate from Alfonso's book and Kitab ash-Shatranj)

 Section 7: The intertwined history of artificial intelligence and modern chess software